 With the hospitality landscape being encompassed within the tourism industry, it meant that hospitality education today is at crossroads as well.
 It is set to face many different challenges all at once.
-From a societal perspective, there is an expectation that hospitality education will result in employment, well-paid jobs and significant earnings potential.
-The motivations and expectations of students pursuing a hospitality education coupled with the need to meet customers’ constant changing expectations have created an imperative to raise productivity in the hospitality sector; something in which automation and artificial intelligence undoubtedly have a role to play, but without losing the “personal touch” that is at the core of hospitality as a service industry.
+From a societal perspective, there is an expectation that hospitality education will result in employment with significant earnings potential.
+The motivations and expectations of students pursuing a hospitality education coupled with the need to meet customers’ constant changing expectations have created an imperative to raise productivity in the hospitality sector, without losing “personal touch” that is at the core of hospitality as a service industry.

 Disruptors such as AirBnB pose a further challenge to the status quo.
-Therefore, graduates need to be prepared for these changes so that they do not just succeed but can thrive in the 21st century.
-If these are issues that concern you, you should attend the upcoming QS Subject Focus Summit on Hospitality and Tourism with the theme “The Way Forward: Hospitality and Tourism Education Convergence with Industry 4.0” in Kuching Sarawak!
+Therefore, graduates will need to be prepared for these changes so that they can thrive in this 21st century.
+If these are issues that concern, then you should attend the upcoming QS Subject Focus Summit on Hospitality and Tourism with the theme “The Way Forward: Hospitality and Tourism Education Convergence with Industry 4.0” in Kuching Sarawak!

 Don’t miss the chance to hear from our distinguished speakers!

 Prof Dr Kashif Hussain